gravitational/teleport/docs/4.3/cli-docs.md

 # create a certificate with a TTL of 1 day for the jenkins user
 # The kubeconfig file can later be used with `kubectl` or compatible tooling.
 $ tctl auth sign --ttl=24h --user=jenkins --out=kubeconfig --format=kubernetes
+# create a certificate with a TTL of 1 day for the jenkins user for a leaf cluster named two
+# The kubeconfig file can later be used with `kubectl` or compatible tooling.
+$ tctl auth sign --ttl=24h --user=jenkins --out=kubeconfig --format=kubernetes --cluster two
 # Exports an identity from the Auth Server in preparation for remote
 # tctl execution.
 $ tctl auth sign --user=admin --out=identity.pem